Mooshua/Noobert/README.md

  ## Overview
  Noobert is a sharded Discord.js bot that is built from scratch.
 It has several primary components:
   - The `roxxy` module is a custom class-based roblox wrapper, made just for Noobert
-  - The command register, which is a simple way to extend the current
+  - The command register, which is a simple way to extend the current palette.

+# Documentation
+Setup, runtime, etc is all documented in /docs/.